 What Is The Fourth Turning?

-The Fourth Turning is a phrase introduced by William Strauss and Neil Howe as part of their generational theory which describes how human societies go through clear and predictable cycles.
+The Fourth Turning is a book by two authors — William Strauss and Neil Howe — that describes how human societies go through clear and predictable cycles.

 “The reward of the historian is to locate patterns that recur over time and to discover the natural rhythms of social experience.” ― William Strauss & Neil Howe